Bankruptcy Can Give Small Businesses A Second Chance

 Business Debt May Be Entangled With Personal Debt

 Many of my clients have personally guaranteed debt for a business they own.
 If that small business does not make the payments on the debt, then you become the responsible party.
-What used to be business debt becomes your debt.
+What used to be business debt then becomes your debt.
 Ouch!

 Sometimes, as an Orlando bankruptcy attorney, the best advice I can give my clients is to file personal bankruptcy, like Chapter 7, and get personal protection from the business debt liability.
 Once you’ve protected yourself from business creditors, you may find it’s not necessary to file bankruptcy for your small business.

-As with all my clients, with my small business clients l conduct an in-depth analysis of your situation, taking into account all of the financial factors in your small business bankruptcy case to determine if it makes sense to keep the business running.
+As with all my clients, with my small-business clients l conduct an in-depth analysis of your situation, taking into account all of the financial factors in your small-business bankruptcy case to determine if it makes sense to keep the business running.
 I will give you an honest and straight forward assessment of your situation and explain the options and their benefits and downfalls so you can make an educated decision about your financial future.